Robert Quigg: First World War

 Shortly after the outbreak of the First World War, members of the Ulster Volunteer Force were urged to join the British Army to form an infantry division.
 Quigg enlisted in the Royal Irish Rifles and was posted to its 12th Battalion (Mid-Antrim Volunteers) as a private.
 His platoon officer was Sir Edward Harry Macnaghten, of the Macnaghten estate.
 The battalion formed part of the 36th (Ulster) Division, which departed for the Western Front in October 1915.

 The 36th Division was stationed near Thiepval Wood from March 1916 and would be involved in the forthcoming Battle of the Somme, for which it was tasked with advancing to Grandcourt.
-On 1 July, the opening day of the Battle of the Somme, Quigg's unit, starting from the village of Hamel, located on the north bank of the River Ancre, advanced towards the German lines.
-As it did so, the Irish soldiers encountered severe machine-gun and shell fire from the Germans.
+On 1 July, the opening day of the battle, Quigg's unit advanced from the village of Hamel, located on the north bank of the River Ancre, towards the German lines.
+The Irish soldiers came under severe machine-gun and shell fire.
 Quigg's platoon had to retreat on three occasions, beaten back by German fire.
 The final assault in the evening of 1 July left numerous soldiers of the 12th Battalion dead or wounded in "no man's land".
-When he became aware the next morning that Macnaghten, his platoon commander, was missing, Quigg volunteered to go out and to try to locate him.
+When he became aware the next morning that Macnaghten, his platoon commander, was missing, Quigg volunteered to go out and try to locate him.
 He made seven trips into "no man's land", bringing back wounded soldiers each time.
 However, he was unable to locate Macnaghten, whose body was never recovered.
 Macnaghten is commemorated on the Thiepval Memorial.

 For his actions, Quigg was recommended for the Victoria Cross (VC).
-The VC, instituted in 1856, was the highest award for gallantry that could be bestowed on a serviceman of the armed forces of the British Empire.The citation, published in The London Gazette read:
+The VC, instituted in 1856, was the highest award for gallantry that could be bestowed on a serviceman of the armed forces of the British Empire.
+The citation, published in The London Gazette read:

 No. 12/18645 Pte.
 Robert Quigg, R. Ir.
 Rif.
 For most conspicuous bravery.
 He advanced to the assault with his platoon three times.
 Early next morning, hearing a rumour that his platoon officer was lying out wounded, he went out seven times to look for him under heavy shell and machine gun fire, each time bringing back a wounded man.
 The last man he dragged in on a waterproof sheet from within a few yards of the enemy's wire.
 He was seven hours engaged in this most gallant work, and finally was so exhausted that he had to give it up.

 Quigg was presented with his VC by King George V at York Cottage, in Sandringham.
-When he returned to Bushmills after the VC investiture, there was a large turn out to welcome him home.
+When he returned to Bushmills after the investiture, there was a large turnout to welcome him home.
 Lady Macnaghten presented Quigg with a gold watch in recognition of his bravery in attempting to find and rescue her son.
 Quigg, who was also awarded the Russian the Order of St. George (Fourth Class) in February 1917, returned to active duty and went on to serve in Mesopotamia and Egypt, ending the war as a sergeant.